5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 RedisInterface API allows full CRUD operations (GET/POST/PUT/PATCH/DELETE) on all data models that are embebed in the system.

 ### GET Data/Action
-Get all the actions from redis
+Get all the actions from redis.

 Return:

 * 200 - list of Actions from redis storage
 ```json
 [